Azure/azure-powershell/src/MySql/docs/Get-AzMySqlConnectionString.md

   - `[InfrastructureEncryption <InfrastructureEncryption?>]`: Status showing whether the server enabled infrastructure encryption.
   - `[MasterServerId <String>]`: The master server id of a replica server.
   - `[MinimalTlsVersion <MinimalTlsVersionEnum?>]`: Enforce a minimal Tls version for the server.
-  - `[PublicNetworkAccess <PublicNetworkAccessEnum?>]`: Whether or not public endpoint access is allowed for this server.
+  - `[PublicNetworkAccess <PublicNetworkAccessEnum?>]`: Whether or not public network access is allowed for this server.
 Value is optional but if passed in, must be 'Enabled' or 'Disabled'
   - `[ReplicaCapacity <Int32?>]`: The maximum number of replicas that a master server can have.
   - `[ReplicationRole <String>]`: The replication role of the server.
   - `[SkuCapacity <Int32?>]`: The scale up/out capacity, representing server's compute units.